burlresearch/ansible-webmin/README.md

 sudo apt-get install ansible
 ```

-Then, it is simply a matter of checking out the ansible scripts I have prepared on `github` and running the playbook
+Then, it is simply a matter of checking out the Ansible scripts I have prepared on `github` and running the playbook
 (ensure the edit the `hosts` file specific to your server):

 ```